ds5110/git-intro/conda.md

 Conda installs from [channels](https://docs.conda.io/projects/conda/en/stable/user-guide/concepts/channels.html)

-* When you install miniconda3, you use the default channel.
+* When you install miniconda3, it sets a "default" channel called "default".
-* However, if you encounter problems, I recommend the open source "conda-forge" channel.
-* conda-forge is not the default channel, but you can make it the default.
+* I recommend the "conda-forge" channel, and you you can make it the default.
-* Do **not** mix channels, especially with geospatial software (more info below).
+* Beware of mixing channels, especially with geospatial software (more info below).
 ```
 conda config --show channels              # lists default channel(s)
 conda config --add channels conda-forge   # set conda-forge as the default channel